Athens-Clarke County Democratic Committee Bylaws

 4.1.
 The Committee shall elect officers no later than December 31 of even numbered years, to take office January 1 of the following year.
 The new Chair shall immediately upon taking office notify the State Committee Chair and appropriate Congressional District Chair of his/her election.

 4.2.
-The Committee shall elect from its membership a Chair, a Secretary, a Treasurer, and the following Vice Chairs: Vice Chair for Affirmative Action and Candidate Development, Vice Chair for Communications, Vice Chair for Community Engagement, Vice Chair for Fundraising, Vice Chair for Membership, and Vice Chair for Special Projects.
+The Committee shall elect from its membership a Chair, a Secretary, a Treasurer, and the following Vice Chairs: Vice Chair for Affirmative Action, Vice Chair for Candidate Development, Vice Chair for Communications, Vice Chair for Community Engagement, Vice Chair for Fundraising, Vice Chair for Membership, and Vice Chair for Special Projects.
 When possible, at least one of the Vice-Chairs shall be of the opposite gender of the Chair.
 The person receiving the majority of votes for election to an office shall be declared elected.
 The Committee may elect two members to co-serve in any position listed herein.

 4.3.
 The Officers shall serve 2 year terms.

 4.4.
 The Executive Committee shall consist of the duly elected Officers listed in paragraph 4.2 above, the immediate Past-Chair of the Committee, any Emerita Past Chair, any Emeritus Past Chair, and the Committee’s appointed Liaison to the County Board of Elections.

 4.5.
 All other officers of the Committee and all members of subcommittees, elected or appointed, shall serve at the pleasure of the Committee.

 5.1 Poll Officers.
 In accordance with Georgia Election Code and State Committee Bylaws, Article VII, Section 7, poll officers to conduct primaries and elections shall be recommended by the Committee to the Athens-Clarke County Election Superintendent.